What is a patent?

 A patent is a government granted licence which awards an inventor exclusive rights to an invention.
 Patents are legally enforceable, so if you have patented an invention but become aware of someone using it without permission you are entitled to take legal action to prevent further unauthorised use and claim damages for the breach of your rights as a patent holder.
 Patents encourage innovation and inventiveness by ensuring that people who put in the time and effort to create something new and useful are incentivised to do so by allowing them to have control over the commercialisation of their creation.

-A. There are two types of patents issued in Australia; standard patents and innovation patents.
+There are two types of patents ; standard patents and innovation patents.
 Standard patents are issued for brand new inventions that are unique, useful and unlike anything that existed previously.
-Innovation patents are issued for things that represent an innovative and useful improvement but not something that is entirely new or unique.
+Innovation patents were issued for things that represent an innovative and useful improvement but not something that is entirely new or unique.
+Innovation patents have been phased out with the final date for filing being 25 August 2021.
+Innovation patents filed prior to this date will continue to have protection.

 First, decide which type of patent you require and familiarise yourself with the eligibility requirements.
 It is recommended that you have your application checked by an intellectual property lawyer or patent attorney before sending it off.
 Many applications fail because they do not meet the formality or eligibility requirements.
 Due to the expensive and lengthy nature of patent applications (they can take anywhere from 6 months to several years for a standard patent), it is well worth the cost of having a lawyer ensure your application is ready before lodging it.